cvanstey/ACBT-Brochures/maps.md

 ## 🗺️ Basemap

-- **Historical Base Layer**: 1940 GeoTIFF map of Atlantic City sourced from archival scans and georeferenced using QGIS and Rasterio.
+- **Historical Base Layer**: 11940 map of Atlantic City, created from archival scans and georeferenced in QGIS as a GeoTIFF, then exported to PNG tiles for OpenLayers display via qgis2web.
+- **Historical Overlay**: 1899 map of Atlantic City, reconstructed from multiple partial archival scans with assistance from an archivist.
+The scans were stitched together in Photoshop, georeferenced in QGIS, and exported to PNG tiles for OpenLayers display via qgis2web.
 - **Modern Context Layer**: Optional modern map layer for comparative exploration.

 ---